Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Limitations and Conclusion

 \section{Limitations and Conclusion}

-In this work, we address scale bias with attentional processing, using saliency-guided image warping that integrates seamlessly into any unsupervised domain adaptation method.
-Leveraging scale statistics from the source dataset and ground truth labels, our approach effectively navigates challenges in lighting, weather, and geographic differences.
-Extensive experiments demonstrate the effectiveness of our warping method and instance-level saliency guidance.
-Importantly, our approach adds no inference latency.
-Depending on the available information (e.g., vanishing point, target statistics), other priors could be used with our approach, showing improvement over baselines, albeit to a lesser extent.
+This work demonstrates that saliency-guided in-place image warping enhances Unsupervised Domain Adaptation (UDA).
+Unlike prior approaches that uniformly process objects and backgrounds, our instance-level saliency guidance oversamples object regions and undersamples backgrounds, improving backbone feature learning and aiding domain adaptation.
+Extensive experiments validate the effectiveness and efficiency of our approach, which adds minimal training overhead, no inference latency, and is agnostic to the adaptation task, target domain, saliency guidance, model architecture, and domain adaptation algorithm.

-One limitation of our method arises in densely populated scenes (e.g., New York's Times Square), where the limited background space challenges the expansion and contraction capabilities of our warping.
-Besides, our approach is less effective on certain synthetic datasets, such as Synthia~\cite{ros2016synthia}, which do not exhibit realistic scale bias.
-However, our approach proves effective on other synthetic datasets like GTA5~\cite{richter2016playing}, a role-playing game dataset featuring city driving components with realistic traffic and exhibiting realistic scale biases.
+A limitation of our method is its reduced effectiveness in densely populated scenes where there is limited background to reduce for enlarging foreground objects.
+Our in-place warping strategy is less effective when background is less than one-fourth of the image.
+Besides, our approach is less effective on synthetic datasets like Synthia~\cite{ros2016synthia}.
+However, it proves effective on other synthetic datasets like GTA5~\cite{richter2016playing}, which feature \textit{realistic} city driving scenes.